Polly-Chang/Z_mmg/README.md

 # Zmumugamma studies
-## Contents
+## Environment
-There are three codes I wrote to complete the efficiency & SF measurement. \
-The SF are provided for different cut based and mVAIDs with R9 bins.
-Try to check how to provide them and write them accordingly. \
 The environment I use to run "Z_mmg_coffea.py" is stored in "environment.yml".
 ### "environment.yml"
 Create an environment by:\
 `conda env create -n <new_env_name> -f environment.yml`\
 new_env_name: name the environment as you want
+## Contents
+There are three codes I wrote to complete the efficiency & SF measurement. \
+The SF are provided for different cut based and mVAIDs with R9 bins.
+Try to check how to provide them and write them accordingly.

 ### "Z_mmg_coffea.py"
 Run this code to select the Z->mumugamma events and store them in "root file".